pimittens/pims/README.md

 * More realistic bot actions (movement and attacks).
 Currently bots ignore footholds/ladders/jumping since this is too much work, and packets are sometimes sent too quickly.
 * Bots creating/joining guilds.
 * Random bot chat messages and smegas.
-* Free market: bots should create their own shops and buy items from other shops.
+* Free market (in progress, currently all items collected by bots and not equipped are sold and will appear in fm shops).
 * Bots should spend their nx on gachapon tickets and use them at a random gachapon.
 * Include a way for bots to get random cash item equips and wear them.